Tips for parents

 Our exchange partners' reputations

 We've chosen our exchange partners because, like Monash, they're very highly ranked by independent bodies, and highly regarded for their innovative approaches to research and teaching.
 For example, our partners in Finland are among the best business schools in the world.
 Our partners also share Monash's ethos of creating global citizens.
-They have excellent student support programs, provide lots of advice and services (like accommodation and scholarships) and are committed to ensuring your child's safety during their time away.
+They have excellent student support programs, provide lots of advice and services, and are committed to ensuring your child's safety during their time away.

 Exchange rather than a gap year

 Exchange can be a great alternative to your child taking a gap year, or leave of absence, from their study in order to see the world.
 By combining study and travel, your child won't add to the length of time they'll need to complete their degree, but they'll get to travel, meet new people and have fun.
-More than this, they'll have an excellent achievement to add to their CV, rather than a hole they might need to explain to potential employers later.
+More than this, they'll have an excellent achievement to add to their CV at the end of their experience that they can share with potential employers.